 Producer Alexandra Hall provides an instructive answer to any such qualms.
 “What does it mean,” she ponders, “for a young black gay man to be involved in this production, or to come see it, and for them to see how much has been invested in telling their story?
 Just think what it means to them… can you imagine?”
 Her enlightening response stops any skepticism in its tracks.

-Tickets for As Much as I Can are free, with ten performances from September 7-14, 2017.
+Tickets for As Much as I Can are free, with performances from May 8-24, 2018.
 Reservations are required and, if there’s any theatrical justice in this world, the entire run will be booked solid.

 (Photos courtesy of Harley & Co.)